box/box-developer-changelog/content/2022/10-19-annotations-in-preview.md

 release_source_url: ''
 ---

-# Annotations V4 in content preview
+# New annotations in the Content Preview UI Element

-To improve your experience when using the content preview, we added the V4 annotations.
+To improve the content previewing experience, we have added support for new annotations types in the Preview UI Element.
-You can now use the same annotations in content preview as in the main application.
-Your annotations will sync in real time.

 <!-- more -->

+End users previewing content in custom applications can now utilize additional annotation types, such as text highlight, drawing, and more.
+All the annotations sync in real time.

 ## Where to get support